-5.11 Condolences
+5.12 Condolences

-- (1) Precedence will ordinarily be given by courtesy to a motion of condolence in the event of the death of - (a) a Member of the current Parliament; or - (b) a past or present Governor, Premier, Presiding Officer, Minister, or party leader in either House. - (c) former Members of the Council, subject to the agreement of the party leaders. - (2) Precedence may be given by leave to a motion of condolence in the event of the death of a person who had previous distinguished service in Victoria. - (3) At the conclusion of a condolence motion, Members will be asked to rise in their places for one minute's silence as a mark of respect to the memory of the deceased. - (4) Unless otherwise ordered, the Council will then suspend its proceedings - (a) for the remainder of the sitting in respect of a Member of the current Parliament; or - (b) for one hour, in respect of all other persons referred to in Standing Order 5.11(1)(b). - (5) The President will announce the death of former Members of the Council not referred to in Standing Order 5.11(1), and Members will rise in their places for one minute's silence as a mark of respect to the memory of the deceased. - (6) The President shall convey a message of sympathy from the House to the relatives of the deceased.
+- (1) Precedence will ordinarily be given by courtesy to a motion of condolence in the event of the death of - (a) a Member of the current Parliament; or - (b) a past or present Governor, Premier, Presiding Officer, Minister, or party leader in either House; or - (c) former Members of the Council, subject to the agreement of the party leaders. - (2) Precedence may be given by leave to a motion of condolence in the event of the death of a person who had previous distinguished service in Victoria. - (3) At the conclusion of a condolence motion, Members will be asked to rise in their places for one minute's silence as a mark of respect to the memory of the deceased. - (4) Unless otherwise ordered, the Council will then suspend its proceedings - (a) for the remainder of the sitting in respect of a Member of the current Parliament; or - (b) for one hour, in respect of all other persons referred to in Standing Order 5.12(1)(b).

+- (5) The President will announce the death of former Members of the Council not referred to in Standing Order 5.12(1), and Members will rise in their places for one minute's silence as a mark of respect to the memory of the deceased. - (6) The President shall convey a message of sympathy from the House to the relatives of the deceased.

-5.12 Statements by Members
+5.13 Statements by Members

-- (1) From the conclusion of Formal Business on Tuesday, Wednesday and Thursday, up to 15 Members may make statements on any topic of concern. - (2) Each Member will be entitled to make only one such statement in each sitting week. - (3) A Member may assign his or her single entitlement to another Member provided that no individual Member may be called more than once each day. - (4) Members from a party will no longer be called if in so doing a single party would have in excess of 50 per cent of all the potential statements for that week.
+- (1) From the conclusion of formal business on Tuesday, Wednesday and Thursday, up to 15 Members may make statements on any topic of concern. - (2) Each Member will be entitled to make only one such statement in each sitting week. - (3) A Member may assign his or her single entitlement to another Member provided that no individual Member may be called more than once each day.

-5.13 Ministerial Statements
+5.14 Ministerial Statements

-- (1) A Minister may make a Ministerial Statement without leave at any time in Government Business provided that there is no question before the Chair. - (2) The Minister must provide a copy of the statement to the President at least two hours before it is proposed to be made. - (3) The Minister must give not less than two hours notice to the party leaders of his or her intention to make the statement. - (4) At the conclusion of the Ministerial Statement, a motion may be moved without notice, "That the Council take note of the Ministerial Statement". - (5) The time limits for debate on the motion are prescribed by Standing Order 5.03. - (6) When the maximum time for debate on the motion to take note of a Ministerial Statement has been reached, unless otherwise ordered by the Council, the President must put the question.
+- (1) A Minister may make a Ministerial Statement without leave at any time in Government Business provided that there is no question before the Chair. - (2) The Minister must provide a copy of the statement to the President at least two hours before it is proposed to be made. - (3) The Minister must give not less than two hours notice to the party leaders and independent Members of his or her intention to make the statement. - (4) At the conclusion of the Ministerial Statement, a motion may be moved without notice, "That the Council take note of the Ministerial Statement". - (5) The time limits for debate on the motion are prescribed by Standing Order 5.03. - (6) When the maximum time for debate on the motion to take note of a Ministerial Statement has been reached, unless otherwise ordered by the Council, the President must put the question.